 My PhD is in early modern literature and my scholarship centers around the intersections of literature and law.
 I’ve written about the violence of the law in early modern England, critical prison theory, and human rights in children’s literature.

-My publications appear in Law, Culture, and the Humanities, Columbia Human Rights Law Review, Contemporary Justice Review, The Social History of Crime and Punishment in the United States, Wake Forest Law Review, and Reading Milton.
+My publications appear in Law, Culture, and the Humanities, Columbia Human Rights Law Review, Contemporary Justice Review, The Social History of Crime and Punishment in the United States, Wake Forest Law Review, Shakespeare and Pedagogies of Social Justice, and Reading Milton.
 I co-authored a recent book, Human Rights and Children’s Literature: Imagination and the Narrative of Law, which is now available in paperback.

-For the last eight years, I’ve taught at a men’s prison outside Atlanta, a place where I’ve found — ironically — unparalleled intellectual freedom and creative collaboration.
+For the last nine years, I’ve taught at a men’s prison outside Atlanta, a place where I’ve found unparalleled intellectual freedom and creative collaboration.
 Along with my friend and colleague Bill Taft, I co-direct the nonprofit Common Good Atlanta, which seeks to connect the humanities to the community.